Frequently Asked Questions

 What research process is recommended for finding the right questions to answer for AEO?

-The recommended research process includes: using Google's People Also Ask (PAA) boxes to discover specific and less competitive questions, leveraging AnswerThePublic to map question landscapes, exploring Reddit and Quora threads for authentic user questions, and running queries in AI tools like ChatGPT and Perplexity to identify gaps and related topics. (source)
+The recommended research process for AEO includes: using Google's People Also Ask (PAA) boxes to discover specific, less competitive questions; leveraging AnswerThePublic to map the question landscape; analyzing Reddit and Quora threads for authentic, user-generated questions; and running queries in AI tools like ChatGPT and Perplexity to identify gaps and related topics.
+Source

-Why does BLUF (Bottom Line Up Front) format matter for AEO?
+Why does BLUF (Bottom Line Up Front) formatting matter for AEO?

-How should you map questions to different stages of the buyer's funnel for AEO?
+How should you map questions to funnel stages for AEO content?

-Questions should be mapped to funnel stages: Top of Funnel (TOFU) for definitional questions ("What is..."), Middle of Funnel (MOFU) for evaluation questions ("How to choose..."), and Bottom of Funnel (BOFU) for comparison and purchase-adjacent questions ("X vs Y", "best for...").
-This ensures content addresses the right intent at each stage. (source)
+Questions should be mapped to funnel stages as follows: Top of Funnel (TOFU) for "What is..." questions (definitional/educational), Middle of Funnel (MOFU) for "How to choose..." or "How to..." questions (evaluation), and Bottom of Funnel (BOFU) for "X vs Y" or "best for..." questions (purchase/comparison).
+This ensures content addresses the right buyer intent at each stage.
+Source

 Why does conversational structure increase AI citation rates?